Best running socks in 2023

-You may recognise the design from the popular Vibram barefoot running shoes.
+You may recognise the Injinji socks design from the popular Vibram barefoot running shoes.

 - Zoned compression

-Similar to the Inov-8 race elite pro socks, the speed sock mid is designed for both training and racing.
+The Inov-8 speed sock mid is designed for both training and racing.

 These socks are lightweight but provide improved cushioning and underfoot padded protection to reduce your risk of blisters and general discomfort.

-With the added compression, these socks aim to reduce swelling while simultaneously improving performance.
+With added compression, these socks aim to reduce swelling while also improving performance.